custom-twemoji/custom-twemoji-api-website/content/docs/faces/GET faces.md

   title = "GET /faces arguments"
 +++

 Use this endpoint to find which Twemojis are supported as faces.
-Knowing whether a Twemoji is supported as a face can help you submit other requests that don't fail.
+Knowing whether a Twemoji is supported as a face can help in formulating other requests that don't fail.

 ## Arguments